 )

-Now that we've accumulated some insights, let's think about how we might present the results of our data analysis to our colleagues.
+Now that we've accumulated some insights, let's think about how we might present the results of our analysis to our colleagues.

-We've conveniently written our analysis in a Quarto (.qmd) document, quarto.qmd.
+) document, quarto.qmd.
 Quarto is an open-source publishing system that makes it easy to create data products such as documents, presentations, dashboards, websites, and books.

 By placing our work in a Quarto document, we have interwoven all of our code, results, output, and prose text into a single literate programming document.
 This way everything can travel together in a reproducible data product.